Author: Vanessa Ngan, Staff Writer, 2005.

 Other factors that increase the incidence of sunburn include:

-The signs and symptoms of sunburn differ for each individual according to their skin phototype and length of exposure to UV radiation.
+The signs and symptoms of sunburn differ according to the skin phototype and length of exposure to UV radiation.
 Fifteen minutes of midday sun exposure may cause sunburn in a white skin person, while a darker skinned person may tolerate the exposure for hours.

 In severe cases of sunburn, severe skin burning may result in second-degree burns, dehydration, electrolyte imbalances, secondary infection, shock or even death.